 Can I apply as an international student?

 Yes, please see our Requirements for Graduate International Applicants page for more information on additional admission requirements.

+We're here to help you navigate this journey and start the process.
 We strive to educate leaders in advancing the lifelong wellness of our communities.

 University of the Pacific’s Master of Science in Athletic Training (MSAT) program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has received the maximum initial accreditation of five years through the 2024-2025 academic year.